Kraken’s Joey Daccord and Panthers’ Matt Kiersted go from Charlotte teammates to opponents

 It’s likely a few weeks from now or sooner they’ll all be on the same team again.
 Driedger is going to exit protocol and taxi squads won’t continue beyond Jan.
 31.

-By the time Daccord and the Kraken were done skating on Sunday morning, the Panthers were taking ice, with Kiersted preparing to work to beat his usual teammate and friend.
+By the time Daccord and the Kraken were done skating Sunday morning, the Panthers were taking ice, with Kiersted preparing to work to beat his usual teammate and friend.

 It’s the last time the teams play each other this year.
 When they faced off at the end of November, they didn’t have any Charlotte crossover.
-The way the roster was structured though, it was bound to happen eventually.
+The way the roster was structured, though, it was bound to happen eventually.

 “It’s just weird,” Daccord said.
 “It just feels like it’s a very unique feeling honestly, because you just feel like you’re teammates and then you show up to the rink and you’re in different dressing rooms.”